isnology/react-rails-devise-sessions-basic/README.md

 # Set Up Devise with React.js and Sessions

 - from command line - rails new [project name] --webpack=react --database=postgresql -T
+- you can add "--skip-sprockets" directive to disabling the asset pipeline (if you want to solely use webpack instead) but it will fail on heroku by default so further action is required if you want to go this route.

 - create a Procfile.dev in the root directory of the app and add the following lines to it.
 ```